Cannon Fodder: Cancelled sequels

 After selling Sensible Software to Codemasters, Jon Hare ended up consulting on many of their development projects, one of which was the PS2 title Prince Naseem Boxing.
 Work on this title was performed in a satellite studio based in Hammersmith, London.
 However, due to the commercial failure of this title, the studio was shut down.
 A casualty of this was cancellation of a 3D remake of Cannon Fodder, something that Hare had been working on for at least nine months.
 Hare did speak about how he was looking to expand on the whole theme of war and include gameplay not just set on the battlefield: "I'd like to focus on the public's perceptions of war and warfare.
 There's many interesting things that go on behind the scenes with politicians".

 In an interview with Eurogamer in late 2005, Hare confirmed that there was up to two years' work (on and off) put into a 3D update of Cannon Fodder: "I designed Cannon Fodder 3 with Codies six years ago, development stopped and started three times and eventually it was seemingly permanently halted when the London studio was closed four years ago.
 Nothing would please me more than to see this project resurrected, it was very advanced in its structure and therefore would need little modernisation".

 In August 2006, Codemasters London announced a brand new version of Cannon Fodder for the PlayStation Portable.
 The game would have retained its familiar top down view, and the big heads of the soldiers, and for the first time the game would have been 3D.
 After a large launch announcement which included character renders and screenshots, the game was quietly canceled without explanation.
-In a later interview, Hare said: "Unfortunately, through no fault of their own, Codemasters hit economic problems and had to sell the studio, so everything just went".
+In a later interview, Hare said that Codemasters was hit with economic problems and was forced to sell the studio.

 Cannon Fodder 3

 In 2008, now intellectual property owner Codemasters licensed Russian publisher Game Factory Interactive to develop another sequel.
-GFI created the game along with developer Burut CT and released it in Russia and the Commonwealth of Independent States on December 19, 2011.
+GFI created the game along with developer Burut CT and released it in Russia and the Commonwealth of Independent States on 19 December 2011.
 English-language media speculated on whether GFI was permitted to release the game outside of that region, but Codemasters ultimately clarified it had reserved but declined the option of publishing the game.
 GFI released the game in Europe and North America in February 2012 via a download service.

 The game retains the core style of its predecessors but with more advanced graphics, a counter-terrorism theme and a greater array of weapons and units.
 It includes 26 locations around the world and on the moon.
 English-language publications gave the game mixed, mediocre reviews, with both more positive, and negative reviews appearing elsewhere in Europe.